moderndatacompany/dataos.info/docs/resources/lens/data_modelling/do's_and_dont's.md

 ---
 title: Do's and Dont's
-search:
-  exclude: true
 ---

+# Do’s

 This documentation provides guidelines for using Lens functionalities, including when to create views and best practices to avoid errors.

-# Do’s

 ## Data Modelling